-Ambassador Susan E. Rice served President Barack Obama as National Security Advisor from July 1, 2013 to Jan.
-20, 2017.
-In that role, she led the National Security Council Staff, chaired the Cabinet level National Security Principals Committee, provided the President’s daily National Security briefing, and was responsible for the coordination and integration of all aspects of the Administration’s foreign and National Security policy, intelligence, and military efforts.
+Previously, Ambassador Rice served President Barack Obama as National Security Advisor and U.S. Permanent Representative to the United Nations.
+In her role as National Security Advisor from July 1, 2013, to January 20, 2017, Ambassador Rice led the National Security Council Staff of approximately 400 defense, diplomatic, intelligence and development experts.
+She chaired the Cabinet-level National Security Principals Committee, provided the President daily national security briefings, and was responsible for coordinating the formulation and implementation of all aspects of the Administration’s foreign and national security policy, including all diplomatic, intelligence, homeland security and military efforts.

-From 1997 to 2001, Ambassador Rice was the U.S. Assistant Secretary of State for African Affairs.
-In this position, she formulated and implemented U.S. policy for 48 countries in Sub-Saharan Africa and oversaw the management of 43 U.S. Embassies and more than 5,000 U.S. and Foreign Service national employees.
-In 2000, Ambassador Rice was co-recipient of the White House’s 2000 Samuel Nelson Drew Memorial Award for distinguished contributions to the formation of peaceful, cooperative relationships between states.
-From 1995-1997, Ambassador Rice served as Special Assistant to President William J. Clinton and Senior Director for African Affairs at the National Security Council at the White House.
-From 1993-1995, she served as the Director for International Organizations and Peacekeeping on the National Security Council staff.
+Ambassador Rice served as U.S. Assistant Secretary of State for African Affairs from 1997-2001.
+In that role, she formulated and implemented U.S. policy towards 48 countries in Sub-Saharan Africa and oversaw the bureau’s annual operating budget of $100 million and almost $800 million assistance budget.
+She was responsible for the management of 43 U.S. Embassies and more than 5,000 U.S. and Foreign Service national employees.
+Rice was co-recipient of the White House’s 2000 Samuel Nelson Drew Memorial Award for distinguished contributions to the formation of peaceful, cooperative relationships between states.
+From 1993-1997, she served as Special Assistant to the President and Senior Director for African Affairs at the National Security Council at the White House, as well as Director for International Organizations and Peacekeeping on the National Security Council staff.

-Ambassador Rice received her M.Phil (Master’s degree) and D.Phil.
-(Ph.D) in International Relations from New College, Oxford University, England, where she was a Rhodes Scholar.
-She was awarded the Chatham House-British International Studies Association Prize for the most distinguished doctoral dissertation in the United Kingdom in the field of International Relations.
-Ambassador Rice received her B.A. in History with honors from Stanford University, where she was named junior Phi Beta Kappa and was a Truman Scholar.
-She graduated as valedictorian from the National Cathedral School for Girls in 1982, where was president of the student body and she played varsity tennis and basketball.
-Ambassador Rice is a native of Washington, DC, married to Ian Cameron, and the proud mother of two teenage children.
+Rice received her Master’s degree (M.Phil.) and Ph.D (D.Phil.) in International Relations from New College, Oxford University, England, where she was a Rhodes Scholar.
+She was awarded the Chatham House-British International Studies Association Prize for the most distinguished doctoral dissertation in the United Kingdom in the field of International Relations in 1990.
+Ambassador Rice received her B.A. in History with honors from Stanford University in 1986, where she was junior Phi Beta Kappa and a Truman Scholar.
+In 2017, French President Francois Hollande presented Ambassador Rice with the Award of Commander, the Legion of Honor of France, for her contributions to Franco-American relations.